Skip to content

 Review your apps, flows, and plug-in code to ensure they connect over your virtual network—they shouldn’t call endpoints over the public internet.
 If your components need to connect to public endpoints, ensure your firewall or network configuration allows such calls.

-Prepare your Tenant
+Prepare your tenant:

 Check your policies before starting!

-Consult the official documentation for which Power Platform region (again, note that Power Platform regions are equivalent to Azure geographies) and Azure region pair to use.
+Consult the official documentation to determine which Power Platform region (again, note that Power Platform regions are equivalent to Azure geographies) and Azure region pair to use.
 You must use the Power Platform region for your environment and enterprise policy corresponding to the paired Azure regions in the chart.
 There can be no mixing and matching.

-The Sweden/Singapore Exception
+The Unpaired Region Exception

 Adjusting Your Locations Policy